compac-reader/compac-reader/workspace/compac-novel-view/README.md

 Generate Viewer HTML file and copy bundled html to components/ReaderBrowser/index.html

 ## Build
-If changes anything, it's required to rebuild and commit the generated HTML file.
+If changes anything, it's required to rebuild and generate the HTML file.

 ```
-npm run build
+yarn build
 ```

-and commit it.